hushmirror/anonsets/README.md

 ### What makes anonsets go up?
 HushChat

 Since HushChat memos are amount=0 by default, that means they have 1 shielded input and 8 shielded outputs on average, which means each HushChat memo increases the anonset size by 7.
 The use of HushChat directly increases the anonset of HUSH.
 Every HushChat memo helps create a larger anonset to protect all users.

+HushChat is privacy technology with a rare property: The more it is used, the more it increases the privacy of the entire HUSH network, even people that do not use HushChat and only make financial transactions.
+This is an example of why we say Hush implements "Extreme Privacy".